This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Because cerebral palsy may result from many different combinations of risk factors, it puts a lot more responsibility on parents.
 Long before you even conceive, it is important to understand the risk factors for cerebral palsy to make all the best decisions to minimize the risk for your child.

-This means that the role of good cerebral palsy lawyers has become more important than ever before.
-If you find that your child has cerebral palsy and you believe that somewhere along the line your doctor made a mistake, you need this professional on your side more than ever before.
+This means that the role of good cerebral palsy lawyers has become more critical than ever before.
+If you find that your child has cerebral palsy and you believe that somewhere along the line, your doctor made a mistake, you need this professional on your side more than ever before.

 Lifelong Financial Assistance for Your Child's Birth Injury